Jesse-DE/Smal-Scale-mining-sites-detection/README.md

 # Smal-Scale-mining-sites-detection
-In this work I train the SegNet model to build an application which automatically detect Small-Scale Mines on the satellite image.
+In this work I trained the FCN (FCN-DK6) model to build an application which automatically detect Small-Scale Mines on the satellite image.
 We trained the model for two classes only.
-The tiles used came from a Sentinel satellite image acquired in 2020.
+The tiles used came from a Sentinel satellite image acquired in 2020 in Brazil.